-Setting up a sub-fund with the Community Impact Foundation allows you to focus on the organisations and causes you want to support, while the Trustee focuses on the administration and governance.
+Setting up a Giving Fund with the Community Impact Foundation allows you to focus on the organisations and causes you want to support, while the Trustee focuses on the administration and governance.

-Every member (or donor) has their own sub-fund of the Community Impact Foundation – with the minimum initial tax-deductible gift being $50,000.
-Your sub-fund can be built up over time through additional donations (subject to a minimum of $5,000) and any accumulated investment returns.
-Family and friends can also make tax deductible donations to your sub-fund.
+Every member (or donor) has their own Giving Fund with the Community Impact Foundation – with the minimum initial tax-deductible gift being $50,000.
+Your Giving Fund can be built up over time through additional donations (subject to a minimum of $5,000) and any accumulated investment returns.
+Family and friends can also make tax deductible donations to your Giving Fund.

-Once your sub-fund is established, the funds are pooled with other sub-funds to form a corpus.
-Income and capital gains/ losses on this corpus are distributed pro rata to each sub-fund.
-These returns may help increase your sub-fund balance in time.
+Once your Giving Fund is established, the funds are pooled with other Giving Funds to form a corpus.
+Income and capital gains/ losses on this corpus are distributed pro-rata to each Giving Fund.
+These returns may help increase your Giving Fund balance in time.

 The administration, investment management and governance activities are all overseen by the trustee of the Community Impact Foundation.

-Sub-funds can be started by individuals, couples or families, and provisions can be made as to who will be responsible for looking after the sub-fund beyond the lifetime of the original donors.
+Giving Funds can be started by individuals, couples or families, and provisions can be made as to who will be responsible for looking after the Giving Fund beyond the lifetime of the original donors.

 Sally sold an investment property and realised a large capital gain.

-She set up a sub-fund called ‘Sally’s Gift’ with the Community Impact Foundation with an initial donation of $200,000.
+She set up a Giving Fund called ‘Sally’s Gift’ with the Community Impact Foundation with an initial donation of $200,000.
 Her donation was fully tax deductible, saving her a substantial amount on her tax bill.